 Music helps you to live a longer, healthier, happier life.
 It gives you a reason to get out of bed in the morning.
 Playing in a band fosters the retention of social skills, reducing isolation, self-discipline, sharing life with others.

 Research shows that playing an instrument helps you to sharpen your memory, retain and even develop fine motor skills.
 It is a physical and mental work out.
 Playing also helps you to suppress depression and anxiety.
 But most of all, IT'S FUN!

-A recent article in the NY Times suggests that (re)learning to play a musical instrument will go a long way to keeping your barin as sharp a 25 year old's!!
+A recent article in the NY Times suggests that (re)learning to play a musical instrument will go a long way to keeping your barin as sharp as a 25 year old's!!